SeriousAlexej/ParametricParticles/README.md

 * **Size X** - X size of this box.
 * **Size Y** - Y size of this box.
 * **Size Z** - Z size of this box.
-* **Size inner X** - X size of inner part of this box, where particles are not allowed to spawn.
+* **Inner Size X** - X size of inner part of this box, where particles are not allowed to spawn.
-* **Size inner Y** - Y size of inner part of this box, where particles are not allowed to spawn.
+* **Inner Size Y** - Y size of inner part of this box, where particles are not allowed to spawn.
-* **Size inner Z** - Z size of inner part of this box, where particles are not allowed to spawn.
+* **Inner Size Z** - Z size of inner part of this box, where particles are not allowed to spawn.

 ---